A universal vision transformer for fast calorimeter simulations: Introduction

 \section{Introduction}

 Particle Physics is a numerically intensive, data-processing and simulation-heavy science.
 The large experiments ATLAS and CMS at the Large Hadron Collider (LHC) record data at a staggering rate of several GB/s~\cite{Albrecht:2024eio}, totaling now one Exabyte in recorded data~\cite{exabyte} at CERN.
 Simulation of collisions, the major backbone of statistical data analyses, needs to keep up with the amount of data as well.
 The upcoming runs of the LHC and the high-luminosity phase will increase the amount of required computing even further.
 To fully exploit the data and learn about the underlying laws of nature, it is therefore essential to develop efficient algorithms in every part of the analyses or simulation chains.
 Modern machine learning (ML) has the potential to contribute substantially to this endeavor~\cite{Butter:2022rso,Shanahan:2022ifi}, for example, by accelerating computationally intensive bottlenecks and opening up new avenues for efficient analyses~\cite{Cranmer:2019eaq}.
-The rise of generative ML in computer science has introduced many new ideas for more efficient simulation in high-energy physics (HEP) in recent years, in particular for amplitude evaluation~\cite{Badger:2020uow,Bahl:2024gyt,Beccatini:2025tpk}, phase space generation~\cite{Gao:2020zvv,Bothmann:2020ywa,Heimel:2022wyj,Heimel:2023ngj,Heimel:2024wph}, (end-to-end) event generation~\cite{DiSipio:2019imz,Verheyen:2022tov,Butter:2019cae,Butter:2021csz,Quetant:2024ftg,Leigh:2023toe}, and detector simulation (see \cite{Hashemi:2023rgo,Krause:2024avx} for recent reviews on the vast literature).
+The rise of generative ML in computer science has introduced many new ideas for more efficient simulation in high-energy physics (HEP) in recent years, in particular for amplitude evaluation~\cite{Badger:2020uow,Bahl:2024gyt,Beccatini:2025tpk}, phase space generation~\cite{Gao:2020zvv,Bothmann:2020ywa,Heimel:2022wyj,Heimel:2023ngj,Heimel:2024wph}, (end-to-end) event generation~\cite{DiSipio:2019imz,Verheyen:2022tov,Butter:2019cae,Butter:2021csz,Quetant:2024ftg,Leigh:2023toe}, detector tracking~\cite{Novak:2025jqv}, and detector calorimeter simulation (see \cite{Hashemi:2023rgo,Krause:2024avx} for recent reviews on the vast literature and~\cite{Paganini:2017hrr,Paganini:2017dwg,Krause:2021ilc,Krause:2021wez,FaucciGiannelli:2023fow,Kach:2023rqw,Kach:2024yxi,ATL-SOFT-PUB-2020-006,DeepTreeCHEP,DeepTreeNIPS,Diefenbacher:2023vsw,Buss:2024orz,Krause:2022jna,Buckley:2023daw,Ernst:2023qvn,Pang:2023wfx,Schnake:2024mip,Amram:2023onf,Buhmann:2023bwk,Buhmann:2023kdg,Mikuni:2022xry,Mikuni:2023tqg,Kobylianskii:2024ijw,CaloDIT_ACAT,Liu:2024kvv,Cresswell:2022tof,Salamani:2021zet,ATLAS:2022jhk,G4TransDalila,CaloLatent,Cresswell:2024fst,Favaro:2024rle,Raikwar:2025fky,Buss:2025bec,Buss:2025kiu} for recent works).
 First-principled simulations of the latter are computationally expensive and comprise a significant portion of the overall computing budget~\cite{Collaboration:2802918,Software:2815292}, so any kind of improvement has a direct and strong impact on the global computing efficiency.
-In addition to being faster than the traditional simulation based on \geant~\cite{Agostinelli:2002hh,1610988,ALLISON2016186}, generative networks have the capability to oversample, meaning they can amplify the statistical properties of the training dataset~\cite{Matchev:2020tbw,Butter:2020qhk,Bieringer:2022cbs,Watts:2024caw,Bahl:2025ryd}.
+Generative networks provide a faster emulator of the detailed simulations based on \geant~\cite{Agostinelli:2002hh,1610988,ALLISON2016186}, while having the capability to oversample, meaning they can amplify the statistical properties of the training dataset~\cite{Matchev:2020tbw,Butter:2020qhk,Bieringer:2022cbs,Watts:2024caw,Bahl:2025ryd}.
 Alternatively, individual steps of the simulation chain~\cite{Butter:2022rso} can be combined into a single generative network~\cite{CERN-CMS-NOTE-2023-003,Krammer:2024rdl,Mazurek:2025isd}.